kash-cpu/MyPortfolio/forms/Readme.txt

-Fully working PHP/AJAX contact form script is available in the pro version of the template.
+PHP/AJAX contact form script will be here for the complete and upto date version.
+A lot of work will be done on sabiam in the future.
-You can buy it from: https://bootstrapmade.com/iportfolio-bootstrap-portfolio-websites-template/